AlejandroMarques/lvs/README.md

 # lvs
-Service to use your local movies and series
+Service to use your local movies and series from NAS